top of page

 Posture in Sanskrit is 'asana' meaning ‘pausing in steadiness,’ 'moving into stillness,' and 'sitting quietly.'

-Asana brings health and lightness of body, and a pleasant posture produces mental equilibrium and steadiness.
+Doing Yoga brings health and lightness of body, and a pleasant posture, and produces mental equilibrium and steadiness.

 Benefits of a regular Yoga practice